Do-it-Yourself (DIY) Series-2: Educating your Residential Society on the scientific and lawful manner of dealing with street dogs

 We would like to share here what we have learnt, in our few years of doing this work on how best YOU can also try to pick an animal in need; place them in your car and take them to the nearest good vet for treatment/first aid.

-Please remember sending each and very injured/ill animal to the animal hospital is NOT the solution.
-The animals recover better when treated on the streets, wherever possible, by animal lovers in the area.
-Vets like Dr. Vijay in Delhi, also do street dog sterilization surgeries (by prior appointments only) at his clinic in North West Delhi in the afternoon, post his regular clinic hours, at minimal costs for the dog lovers who tend to street dogs in their area and are willing to take care of the sterilized dogs in their homes for a few nights till they recover from the surgery, by sheltering them at their homes for this period of recovery.
+Some vets also do street dog sterilization surgeries (by prior appointments only) at their private clinics, at minimal costs for the dog lovers who tend to street dogs in their area and are willing to take care of the sterilized dogs in their homes for a few nights till they recover from the surgery, by sheltering them at their homes for this period of recovery.
+You need to find such good veterinary surgeons around your home so that tending to animals and getting them treated, sterilized and vaccinated doesn’t become a stressful chore for you, but rather a duty you perform with smile and satisfaction.

-However, dogs do try to run away when they sense that you are trying to catch them..when they are injured, they may also tend to bite you, that is not because they hurt you, but because they are already in pain, that may have been inflicted by ‘humans’ only, and are thus less trusting of you
+However, dogs do try to run away when they sense that you are trying to catch them…when they are injured, they may also tend to bite you, that is not because they hurt you, but because they are already in pain, that may have been inflicted by ‘humans’ only, and are thus less trusting of you

-2. Take some dog food with you to tempt the animal to you and allowing the animal to trust you to pet/touch them.
+2. Take some dry dog food with you to tempt the animal to you and allowing the animal to trust you to pet/touch them.

 3. Equipments you will need to catch a dog: